scotthansonde/wordlandBaseline/README.md

-# Wordland Theme for WordPress
+# WordLand Baseline Theme for WordPress

 A child theme for the `retrospect-wpcom` WordPress theme.